digital-asset/ex-collateral/README.md

 - [Introduction to collateral management](#introduction-to-collateral-management) provides background on a few functions of the complex topic of collateral management
 - [A simple model](#a-simple-model) delineates which parts of the processes are modeled
 - [DAML implementation](#daml-implementation) explains the key design decisions behind the DAML model
-- [Sample workflow](#sample-workflow) gives a brief overview of the included test scenario
+- [Sample workflow](#sample-workflow) gives a brief overview of the included test script

 Special emphasis is put on **composability**, **reference data**, **settling compound transactions atomically**, different **ways of thinking about contracts on the ledger**, and the **maintenance of an operational state**, which allows for easy integration with external systems.